Ferrari: Road cars

+Ferrari's early road cars were typically two-seat front-engined V12s.
+In the late 1960s and 1970s, Ferrari expanded into mid-engined layouts and smaller engine configurations through models developed under the Dino name, later introducing mid-engined flat-12 and V8 Ferrari-branded road cars.
+The mid-engine layout has continued to be used for many of Ferrari's sports cars to the present day.

+Starting in the 2010s, Ferrari increasingly relied on in-house design from the Centro Stile Ferrari for road-car styling, while continuing occasional collaborations on limited projects.

+The Ferrari SF90 Stradale was Ferrari's first series-production road car to feature plug-in hybrid architecture, integrating an internal combustion engine with electric motors.

+Ferrari stated that it would showcase its first fully electric vehicle at its Capital Markets Day on 9 October 2025.
+Ferrari presented the production-ready chassis and components for the project, referred to by the company as "Ferrari Elettrica", at that event, with a fuller reveal expected later.

 Customisation

 In the 1950s and 1960s, clients often personalized their vehicles as they came straight from the factory.
 This philosophy added to the mystique of the brand at the time.
 Every Ferrari that came out of Maranello could be built to an individual customer's specification.

 Ferrari formalized this concept with its earlier Carrozzeria Scaglietti programme.
 The options offered here were more typical such as racing seats, rearview cameras, and other special trim.
 In late 2011, Ferrari announced a significant update of this philosophy.
 The Tailor Made programme allows clients to work with designers in Maranello to make decisions at every step of the process.
 Through this program almost any trim, any exterior colour or any interior material is possible.
 The program carries on the original tradition and emphasizes the idea of each car being unique.